ministryofjustice/opg-ansible-roles/roles/cron/README.md

 Default values for the following are used when not supplied via pillar:

-* Hour      (2am)
+* Hour      (Random)
 * Minute    (Random)
 * Daymonth  (Every day of the month)
 * Month     (Every month of the year)
 * Dayweek   (Every day of the week)

-Where pillar data exists, the following values MUST be specified as default values cannot be derived:
+Where data exists, the following values MUST be specified as default values cannot be derived:

 * User
 * Command